-ESLM 588/688 Internship/Student Teaching is arranged for a full-year or two consecutive semesters (175 hours in the first semester and 650 hours in the second semester) in a Pre-K-12 school.
-Student teachers must submit an edTPA portfolio with a fee of \$300 towards the end of student teaching.
-In order to be eligible for student teaching, a student needs to meet the following criteria: Minimum GPA of 3.0 or higher and minimum grade of "B" required in ESLM 587 or ESLM 578.
-Comprehensive Examination: ESLM 700 Bilingual Endorsement (ESLA_SCT02) $\label{thm:condition} \mbox{Yiqiang Wu, A cademic A dviser, G raduate G lobal Programs in Teaching English as a Second Language A and A conditions are also considered as A and A conditions are also conditions as A and A conditions are also conditions as A conditions are also conditions are also conditions as A conditions are also conditions are a$ The Bilingual Endorsement Program provides the necessary courses for certification as a bilingual teacher in the state of New Jersey.
+ESLM 588/688 Internship/Student Teaching is arranged for a full-semesters in a Pre-K-12 school with at least 450 hours and a Minimum GPA of 3.0 or higher and minimum grade of "B" required in ESLM 587 or ESLM 578.
+Comprehensive Examination: ESLM 700 Bilingual Endorsement (ESLA_SCT02) Yiqiang Wu, Academic Adviser, Graduate Global Programs in Teaching English as a Second Language The Bilingual Endorsement Program provides the necessary courses for certification as a bilingual teacher in the state of New Jersey.
 This certificate is only for certified teachers who hold a teaching credential in a subject area (general elementary or secondary math, science, social studies, etc.).
 After completing the required courses, candidates need to prepare an application package in order to obtain their Bilingual Endorsement.
 The package must include the following items: - 1.
-A notarized certification application form - Passing scores (advanced low or above) on ACTFL oral/written proficiency tests in both English and another instructional (www.ACTFL.org) - 3.
+A notarized certification application form - 2.
+Passing scores (advanced low or above) on ACTFL oral/written proficiency tests in both English and another instructional (www.ACTFL.org) - 3.
 A photocopy of a teaching credential in another field - 4.
-A letter documenting teaching experience from the school principal - 5.
+A letter documenting teaching experience from the school prin- - 5.
 A notarized non-citizen oath form (for non-U.S. citizens only) - 6.
 An official copy of transcripts from other institutions (for course transfer only) - 7.
 An application fee of \$95 payable to The College of New Jersey Note: For a New Jersey state-issued certificate, non-citizens must have a U.S. Social Security number and be eligible for employment in the U.S. Please contact your adviser for certification application forms and procedures.
 Admission Requirements:

-Bachelor's degree from an accredited or approved institution Teaching certificate or eligibility thereof in a subject area (general elementary or secondary math, science, or social studies) Proven proficiency in English and another instructional language Graduate Admission Test Requirements-please visit graduate.pages.tcnj.edu/apply.
+Bachelor's degree from an accredited or approved institution Teaching certificate or eligibility thereof in a subject area (general elementary or secondary math, science, or social studies) Proven proficiency in English and another instructional language Graduate Admission Test Requirements-please visit graduate.pages. tcnj.edu/apply.
 (Also see Graduate Opportunities section of Bulletin) Program Requirements: